MaximumEndurance/Ubuntu-Blog/README.md

 ![Image](https://github.com/MaximumEndurance/Ubuntu-Blog/blob/gh-pages/Screenshot%20from%202017-01-09%2001-01-17.png?raw=true)

-Here it is recommended that you check the options for "Installing updates" as well as "Installing third party software".
+Here it is recommended that you check the options for _Installing updates_ as well as _Installing third party software_.
 Leave the "Turn off Secure Boot" option disabled for now.

 ![Image](https://github.com/MaximumEndurance/Ubuntu-Blog/blob/gh-pages/Screenshot%20from%202017-01-09%2001-01-56.png?raw=true)